isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="azure-active-directory-services"></a>Servizi di Azure Active Directory

-Azure Active Directory (AD) offre funzionalità complete di gestione dell'identità e dell'accesso a Office 365.
-Unisce servizi di directory, governance d'identità avanzata, gestione degli accessi all'applicazione e una piattaforma basata su standard compositi per sviluppatori.
-Per ulteriori informazioni sulle funzionalità di AD in Office 365, vedere [Personalizzazione della pagina di accesso e ripristino autonomo della password](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
-Altre informazioni sulle [ versioni Free Basic e Premium di Azure Active Directory ](https://msdn.microsoft.com/library/azure/dn532272.aspx).
+Azure Active Directory (AD) brings comprehensive identity and access management capabilities to Office 365.
+It combines directory services, advanced identity governance, application access management and a rich standards-based platform for developers.
+To learn more about AD features in Office 365, see [Sign in page branding and cloud user self-service password reset](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
+Learn more about the [Free, Basic, and Premium editions of Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).

 ## <a name="feature-availability"></a>Disponibilità delle funzionalità